Doom: The Dark Ages release date confirmed — when is the prequel coming?

 "Toss the Shield and it will even come back to you, mowing down lesser demons with its spinning blades, shattering metal and even wedging itself into beefier demons to falter their advance!"

-The gameplay looks to be of a slower pace than the frenetic combat found in Doom: Eternal.
-There are new weapons to be found such as a flair, Shield Saw and a gun that crushes up skulls and shoots out the pieces.
-There's even a spiked mace.
+The gameplay is of a slower pace than the frenetic combat found in Doom Eternal.
+There are new weapons to be found such as a flail, Shield Saw and a gun that crushes up skulls and shoots out the pieces.

 Of course, there are plenty of powerful and gnarly-looking guns to unlock and use.
 It wouldn't be Doom without guns, would it?

-There are even vehicles too, the Atlan – a ginormous mech made in the Slayers image – and a Mecha Dragon that you can fly.
+There are even some vehicular sections, including the Atlan – a ginormous mech made in the Slayers image – and a Mecha Dragon that you can fly.

-Expect bigger levels, too, the biggest the franchise has ever seen. id Software is promising "the most ambitious game" from them to date.
+Expect bigger levels, too, the biggest the franchise has ever seen; id Software has promised "the most ambitious game" from it to date.

 Is there a Doom: The Dark Ages trailer?